 Risk management is carried out by the Company's management team under policies approved by the Board of Directors.
 The Board of Directors also provides regular guidance for overall risk management.
-There have been no changes in the risks, objectives, policies and procedures during the year ended December 31, 2016.
+There have been no changes in the risks, objectives, policies and procedures during the years ended December 31, 2017 and 2016.